Philippine Drug Enforcement Agency

 PDEA is the implementing arm of the Dangerous Drugs Board (DDB).
 The DDB is the policy-making and strategy-formulating body in the planning and formulation of policies and programs on drug prevention and control.
 PDEA and DDB are both under the supervision of the Office of the President of the Philippines.

-History and mandate
+History

 For thirty years, the Republic Act No. 6425, or the Dangerous Drugs Act of 1972, had been the backbone of the drug law enforcement system in the Philippines.
 Despite the efforts of various law enforcement agencies mandated to implement the law, the drug problem alarmingly escalated with orbiting Police Officers collecting drug money.
 The high profitability of the illegal drug trade, compounded by the then existing laws that imposed relatively light penalties to offenders, greatly contributed to the gravity of the problem.

+In the Philippines, the high profitability of the illegal drug trade is a major factor that increases its appeal.
+With the industry's annual revenue reaching an astronomical level of 700 billion Philippine pesos, both local and international criminal organizations have become involved in the trade.
+At the same time, widespread allegations of bribery and evidence suggesting the active involvement of government officials in this trade pose significant obstacles to effective state intervention.

+The existing legal system, particularly during the period of the 1972 law, has lacked deterrent power due to relatively lenient penalties and ineffective enforcement.
+Although legal amendments have occasionally introduced harsher punishments, weaknesses within the judiciary and the accumulation of case backlogs have undermined the process of apprehending and severely punishing offenders.
+These shortcomings have contributed to the sustainability and growth of the illegal trade.

 Republic Act No. 9165

 Recognizing the need to further strengthen existing laws governing Philippine drug law enforcement system, the then Philippine President Gloria Macapagal Arroyo signed the Republic Act No. 9165, or the Comprehensive Dangerous Drugs Act of 2002, on June 7, 2002, and it took effect on July 4, 2002.
 The R.A.
 9165 defines more concrete courses of action for the national anti-drug campaign and imposes heavier penalties to offenders.

 The enactment of R.A.
 9165 reorganized the Philippine drug law enforcement system.
 While the Dangerous Drugs Board remains as the policy-making and strategy-formulating body in planning and formulation of policies and program on drug control and prevention, it created the Philippine Drug Enforcement Agency under the Office of the President.